-Dewesoft’s DualCoreADC® technology solved this problem by using two separate 24-bit ADCs per channel, and automatically switching between them in real-time and creating a single, seamless channel.
+Dewesoft’s DualCoreADC® technology solved this problem by using two separate 24-bit ADCs per channel, automatically switching between them in real time and creating a single, seamless channel.
 These two ADCs always measure the high and low gain of the input signal.
 This results in the full possible measuring range of the sensor and prevents the signal from being clipped.

 DualCoreADC technology explained

 And it’s not just for dynamic signals: even with very slow signals like from most thermocouples, having the greatest possible amplitude axis resolution can be critical.